pivotal-cf/pivnet-resource/README.md

 ```

 * `api_token`: *Required.*
-  Token from your pivnet profile.
+  Token from your Pivotal Network profile.
+Accepts either your Legacy API Token or UAA Refresh Token.

 * `product_slug`: *Required.*
   Name of product on Pivotal Network.